CarpalCarp/Compiler-Dummy-Repo/README.md

 ## Intermediate Code Generation
 To help make the final phase easier, a quad table is created with intermediate assembly code.
 The quad table helps with creating labels for assembly branch statements which are used for while loops and if statements.

-Here is what the Quad table looks like:
+Here is what the Quad table looks like for HelloWorld.kxi.
+You can see this is used to help write better assembly code since it keeps track of labels.
+In the example, the screenshot only shows one label since the quad is very long.
+The quad table also uses id's for every type of variable/method/object etc. used in kxi.
 ![GitHub Logo](QuadTableEx.PNG)

 ## Target Code Generation